Plummer Community Corrections Center

 Warden: Carole Evans

-PCCC is a multi-faceted facility that currently manages and supervises male and female offenders who are participating in traditional work release (WR), Crest (substance abuse treatment) and the Intensive Community Supervision Program (ICSP).
+PCCC is a multi-faceted facility that currently manages and supervises male offenders who are participating in traditional work release (WR) or the Crest (substance abuse treatment).
 PCCC also employs a corps of offenders, at an established wage structure, as workers for the facility.
 These workers are placed in jobs that offer skills training, cultivate good work habits, utilize existing talent to benefit the DOC, foster social appropriateness and teach responsibility.
 They provide support to Department staff in the areas of food service, maintenance, telephone operations, housekeeping/janitorial, grounds keeping and laundry service for residents.

 PCCC also operates community work projects that provide service to the local community, including clean up, snow removal, small repairs and other supervised work.
 Newly received work release offenders in orientation phase and weekenders are assigned to community service projects.
 A typical weekender is serving time for DUI or under Family Court commitment.
 They remain at PCCC from 6:00 p.m.
 Friday to 6:00 p.m.
 Sunday.
 This is done in an effort to teach offenders responsibility and provide a measure of reparation to the community.